bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 It looked like a cutline, yet it wasn't straight.
 There was no trail, but we passed easily through the trees up the steep slope.
 When the terrain levelled off, the cutline ended abruptly.
 However, the trees were thinner here, and the grade leading to the lower slopes of Ptarmigan Peak gentle.
 In a short time, we were next to the drainage that leads to the ascent route.

 We continued climbing until we gained the ridge.
 We were soon looking down at the exposed ridge just before the summit.
-Although there is a terrific drop on the left side, the wide, short section of the ridge is a walk.
+Although there is a terrific drop on the left side, the wide, short ridge section is a walk.
 Beyond that, the ridge narrows and drops off so it's necessary to descend the right side.
-If it weren't for the snow, we would have dropped down a short, steep slope, but instead we took a couple more steps along the ridge and scrambled down a three-metre crack.
+If it weren't for the snow, we would have dropped down a short, steep slope, but we took a couple more steps along the ridge and scrambled down a three-metre crack.
 We continued along the ridge to the slope leading to the summit five minutes away.

 Judging by the forecast, I had expected to summit in cloud, but we were greeted with a blue sky.
 The air was crystal clear so we could pick out distant peaks easily.
 There was no wind, but it was cold, below freezing as it had been all day.